here is part II of this Taxus styling story!

 As you can see in this shot that Jin is now much more open and less busy!
 In the future when the branches are brought in to their desired position and when that large, now still not worked on Shari aria is created, they might be worked on more and or shortened!
 But those important decisions can only be made when the can be compared with a more finished tree!

-Than two wirer’s are placed on top of the raffia that are also held in place with pieces of wire.
-This wirer’s need to be placed tightly onto the raffia with out any space under need them!
-These two branches will be bend down so the wire on top will offer protection from breaking were the most stress is occurring!
-You might have knottiest that the wirer’s are to long and will stick out from under the raffia?!
-Well this is on purpose…they are used to wire the rest off the branch with!
+Then two wires are placed on top of the raffia that is also held in place with pieces of wire.
+This wirer’s need to be placed tightly onto the raffia without any space under need them!
+These two branches will be bend down so the wire on top will offer protection from breaking where the most stress is occurring!
+You might have knottiest that the wires are too long and will stick out from under the raffia?!
+Well, this is on purpose…they are used to wire the rest off the branch with!
 Clever or what!? 🙂

-The tree top branches have a second layer off raffia applied to them, to hold the wirer’s under need it as tight as possible!
+The treetop branches have the second layer off raffia applied to them, to hold the wirer’s under need it as tight as possible!
 The red arrow points at the future top branch that will be severely bend up-wards so it needs protection from a wirer under need of it to protect it!
-Thats why a U shaped wire is placed (green arrows) under need that branch, to protect it and the branch below it, that will be bend down wards!
-That branch that goes down wards is here still waiting for it second layer of raffia to hold that U shaped piece off wire tightly in to place!
+That’s why a U shaped wire is placed (green arrows) under need that branch, to protect it and the branch below it, that will be bend downwards!
+That branch that goes downwards is here still waiting for it second layer of raffia to hold that U shaped piece of wire tightly into place!

 After that last layer of raffia is applied, just one single MM aluminium wire is used to cover it!
-I figured that this is enough to safely bend the branches, because strong copper wirer’s will be used to hold them firmly into place!
-A (to long) iron pipe is inserted into the ground and secured firmly (with pieces off rubber between it) against the trunk with strong copper wire.
-This iron pipe will be used to bring the future top (on the left) up wards.
+I figured that this is enough to safely bend the branches because strong copper wires will be used to hold them firmly into place!
+A (too long) iron pipe is inserted into the ground and secured firmly (with pieces of rubber between it) against the trunk with strong copper wire.
+This iron pipe will be used to bring the future top (on the left) upwards.

 Close up of the wirer’s that are connected to the screws that hold everything into place.

-That are, with intervals, more and more tightened with the help of a short piece of thick wire (like you can see on the right off the top)!
+That is, with intervals, more and more tightened with the help of a short piece of thick wire (like you can see on the right off the top)!

-The red arrow points at the top that is finally in to place, just look how fare it is bend upwards…amazing! the green arrow point at the top left branch that is about to be carefully bend down into it’s desired position!
+The red arrow points at the top that is finally into place, just look how fare it is bent upwards…amazing! the green arrow point at the top left branch that is about to be carefully bend down into it’s desired position!
 Things are so far coming along nicely!
 I am completely in my element again…I missed that feeling so long! 🙂

-The yellow arrow point at the top that is by now in it’s desired position, but is here still straight and there for needs bending to create more natural movement.
-The red arrow points at the back branch. the blue arrow points at the new first right side branch that also needs additional bending to create curves and the green arrow points at the left first branch that needs some more down wards bending !
+The yellow arrow point at the top that is by now in it’s desired position, but is here still straight and therefore needs bending to create a more natural movement.
+The red arrow points at the back branch. the blue arrow points at the new first right side branch that also needs additional bending to create curves and the green arrow points at the left first branch that needs some more downwards bending!

-The red arrow points at the first left side branch that still needs to be brought down a considerable bit !
-This is don by carefully pushing it down with my left hand, while the right hand tightens the heavy copper wire!
+The red arrow points at the first left side branch that still needs to be brought down a considerable bit!
+This is done by carefully pushing it down with my left hand, while the right hand tightens the heavy copper wire!
 You have to be very handy when you work alone! 🙂

-The red arrow points at that same left hand first branch.
-Just look how fare it has come down, when you compare it with the picture above!
+The red arrow points at that same left-hand first branch.
+Just look how far it has come down when you compare it with the picture above!
 It still amazes me how far you can safely bend stiff branches when you protect them with raffia and wire!

 Red arrow points at the branch that was kept on with a question mark?!
 It could be a left branch, but it would hide the branch below it!
 And now the branch above it, that has just been brought down, has taken over the place of that branch in a better way…so it can be removed as well !!

-And this is for now the final resold after a day of work!
+And this is, for now, the final resold after a day of work!
 Remember that all the branches are left way to long on purpose to protect the inner buds and small growth!
-This extra length with all it’s lush growth, will work as sucking engines to maintain the sap flow and growing power and will only be shortened as soon as I am completely sure that there is enough growth on them closer to the trunk to maintain the branches!
+This extra length with all its lush growth will work as sucking engines to maintain the sap flow and growing power and will only be shortened as soon as I am completely sure that there is enough growth on them closer to the trunk to maintain the branches!
 The long top will also be shortened in the future and one of its lower placed small branches will become the new leader and top!
 But again: only when there is more growth lower to maintain it’s health!
-I don’t want to loose any branch, they are all needed and health and growth is much more important now than the wild image of this very old tree!
+I don’t want to lose any branch, they are all needed and health and growth are much more important now than the wild image of this very old tree!

-I made this picture at 5-5-2016 just to show and proof to you what I mend by tons of buds and new growth all over the in sides of all the selected branches!
+I made this picture at 5-5-2016 just to show and prove to you what I mend by tons of buds and new growth all over the insides of all the selected branches!
 This is a close up of the first hanging branch on the left of the tree!
-I placed yellow dots next to each bud and new growth to make it more clear for you all to see !
-When this new growth has grown sufficiently on all the now still way to long branches, they will be all shortened considerably!
+I placed yellow dots next to each bud and new growth to make it more clear for you all to see!
+When this new growth has grown sufficiently on all the now still way too long branches, they will be all shortened considerably!
 Some by more than 35 cm!